About the Policy Program

 The full SCB Strategic Plan can be found here.

 The global policy committee is composed of representatives from the regional sections as well as the chairs of subcommittees responsible for global initiatives.

 The committee members are:

-- Chair, Global Policy Committee - Sarah Reed
+- Melissa Price, Chair of Global Policy Committee

 - Brett Hartl, North America Section